Points: 378 Solves: 6

 So, the plan is:

-• Reset ptr3 and walk to offset 32 to overwrite the loop variable to break the loop
+to overwrite the loop variable to break the loop - Enjoy shell

 def move_ptr3(address):